 - Social bookmarking

-We will look at these in detail below but first let me explain about the importance and benefits of off-page SEO.
+We will examine these in more details below, but first let me explain about the importance and benefits of off-page SEO.

 Why is Off-Page SEO important?